 Daytona International Speedway

 Perhaps NASCAR's most famous racetrack, the Daytona International Speedway is an exciting, fast-paced adventure into the world of auto racing.
-Host of the Daytona 500, this speedway boasts nationwide prestige and worldwide coverage.
+The host of the Daytona 500, this speedway boasts nationwide prestige and worldwide coverage.
 You can take a tour of the speedway, visit the museum with an extensive collection of racing artifacts and cars, and even get your picture taken in Victory Lane.

 Bulow State Park

 A beautiful beachfront park, Bulow State Park protects nearly 6,000 acres of land, several historic attractions, and a number of animal species.
 Located on the property are a number of historic sugar plantations including the Bulow Plantation, viewable along the Bulow Woods Trail.
-Along the way you can also see the 400 year old Fairchild Oak tree as well as observe the area wildlife which includes white-tailed deer, owls, raccoons, and more.
+Along the way, you can also see the 400-year-old Fairchild Oak tree as well as observe the area wildlife which includes white-tailed deer, owls, raccoons, and more.

-Known as the "jewel of Ormond Beach," John D. Rockefeller's mansion home, the Casements, is a historical and architectural wonder.
-The grounds welcome visitors Monday through Saturday and allow you to tour the restored house, once damaged by a hurricane in the mid 1970s, along with the historic artifacts owned by Rockefeller, Sr. and more.
+Known as the "jewel of Ormond Beach," John D. Rockefeller's mansion home, The Casements, is a historical and architectural wonder.
+The grounds welcome visitors Monday through Saturday and allow you to tour the restored house, once damaged by a hurricane in the mid-1970s, along with the historic artifacts owned by Rockefeller, Sr. and more.
 View special displays on the Boy Scouts of America as well as a collection of Hungarian festival costumes and artifacts.